 Those looking to tap into their home’s equity should be aware of a few important considerations.

-First, unlike a VA Streamline refinance, homeowners must deal with their closing costs at the closing table.
+First, unlike a VA Streamline refinance, homeowners can’t simply roll their closing costs on top of their loan.
+But you can finance your closing costs into your new loan as long as you can still meet a lender’s requirements for loan-to-value ratio.
 These costs and fees can vary based on a host of factors but typically range from 3 to 5 percent of the loan amount.

 In addition, most homeowners have to contend with the VA Funding Fee, which goes directly to the Department of Veterans Affairs to help keep the loan program going.
 This fee is typically 2.3 percent of the loan amount for first-time users of the VA loan and 3.6 percent for veterans who’ve used the benefit before.
 Borrowers who receive compensation for a service-connected disability and eligible surviving spouses do not pay this fee.